liz7124/Cryptography-Exercise/encryption/README.md

 1. Symmetric (AES)
 2. Asymmetric (RSA)

-The goal of encryption is to hide message so that if the attacker intercepts the message it will mean nothing.
-It is crucial if sender wants to send confidential message to the recipient.
+The goal of encryption is to hide the message so that if the attacker intercepts the message it will mean nothing.
+It is crucial if the sender wants to send a confidential message to the recipient.

 ### AES